GS01 Learning’s Role in Innovation and Problem Solving

 Wednesday, April 12

 Mike Massamino’s second spaceflight was the final Space Shuttle servicing mission to the Hubble Space Telescope.
-On that mission Mike was tasked with the most complicated spacewalk ever attempted: the in-space repair of a delicate scientific instrument inside of the telescope.
+On that mission, Mike was tasked with the most complicated spacewalk ever attempted: the in-space repair of a delicate scientific instrument inside of the telescope.
 A major miscue during that spacewalk nearly led to failure.
-But by leveraging their training, performance support tools, and critically problem-solving skills, the ground control team and the astronauts in space worked together to come up with an innovative solution that saved the day and the mission.
-Mike explains how although not every problem has an obvious solution, preparation and innovation can help us overcome unforeseen challenges.
+But by leveraging their training, performance support tools, and critical problem-solving skills, the ground control team and the astronauts in space worked together to come up with an innovative solution that saved the day and the mission.
+Mike explains how although not every problem has an obvious solution, preparation, and innovation can help us overcome unforeseen challenges.

 Former NASA Astronaut, Senior Space Program Advisor and Professor